List of Kenan & Kel characters: Brianna (Jill Burgess)

 Brianna was a girl that Kenan had a crush on during season one.
-She first appeared in the episode Doing Things the Hemingway, where Kenan hung a banner declaring his love for her.
-She later appeared in Mo' Sweater Blues, where Kel accidentally ruined her special sweater while Kenan was on a date with her.
+She only appeared in two episodes throughout the series, the first being the episode Doing Things the Hemingway, where Kenan hung a banner declaring his love for her.
+Her last appearance was in the episode Mo' Sweater Blues, where Kel accidentally ruined her special sweater while Kenan was on a date with her.

 Miss Horn (Kim Fields)

-Miss Horn was a substitute teacher and current principal at Kenan & Kel's high school.
-She appeared in 2 episodes, the first one being the season 2 episode The Crush, where Kel thought she had a crush on Kenan.
-She later reappeared in the Season 4 episode The Graduates as the principal of Capone High School, where she banned Kenan from the graduation ceremony after a senior prank went horribly wrong.
-Mostly she would give Kenan detention, but Kel opened his big mouth and the main reason why Kenan banned from graduation.
-Kenan and Kel ruined the graduation ceremony and banned from the school for good.
+Miss Horn was a substitute teacher and eventual principal at Kenan & Kel's high school.
+She appeared in two episodes, the first one being the season two episode The Crush, where Kel thought she had a crush on Kenan.
+She later reappeared in the season four episode The Graduates as the newly-established principal of Capone High School, where she banned Kenan from the graduation ceremony after a senior prank went horribly wrong.
+She originally opted to give Kenan detention at first, but Kel, as he often did, made thing worse and was the main reason why Kenan was banned from graduation.
+Kenan and Kel then ruined the graduation ceremony and, although they received their diplomas, both were banned from the school for good.
 She has a boyfriend named Kevin, who looks similar to Kenan (even Kel thinks so).
 Her student, Sharla was portrayed by her real-life sister, Alexis Fields.

 Eric (Mystro Clark)

-Eric is Kenan and Kyra's cousin, and Roger and Sheryl's nephew.
-He was first introduced in the season 4 episode, The Honeymoons Over, where Kenan went to his house to get some privacy from his parents.
-He later appeared in the episode Girl Watchers, where Kenan & Kel were supposed to pick up his girlfriend from the airport.
-However, they ended up picking up the wrong girl.
+Eric is Kenan and Kyra's older cousin, and Roger and Sheryl's nephew.
+He was first introduced in the season four episode, The Honeymoon's Over, where Kenan went to his apartment to get some privacy from his parents.
+His final appearance was in the episode Girl Watchers, where Kenan and Kel were supposed to pick up his girlfriend, Melissa, from the airport.
+However, they picked up the wrong Melissa, leading to chaos.

 The Old Lady (Loretta Jean)

-The Old Lady, who was never named, was a recurring customer at Rigby's, introduced in season 3 as a replacement for Doreen Weese's character Mrs. Quagmire.
+The Old Lady, who was never named, was a recurring customer at Rigby's, introduced in season three as a replacement for Doreen Weese's character Mrs. Quagmire.
 She would often come in and ask Kenan ridiculous questions such as "Excuse me young man, is it cold outside?" (when she had just come in from outside) or make him explain simple details about apples that were already displayed.
 Her catchphrase is "I (pronounced "ah") see!"
 She is also revealed to be Kel's secret admirer in one episode (after sending him several gifts such as a huge bottle of orange soda).